 Results from this series will also feed into the GRDC Making Better Fertiliser Decisions for Cropping Systems in Australia database and improve information about newer varieties.

 Harvest data from these trials will be available at the Agribusiness Crop Updates, to be held at Crown Perth on 24 and 25 February, and should help growers optimise their 2015 barley crop management.

 08 9690 2115,

-The Barley Variety Sowing Guide for Western Australia 2015
+The Barley Variety Sowing Guide for Western Australia 2015 is available at:

 End of Ground Cover issue 114 Western edition